 As with many disorders, most people can benefit from participating in alternative therapies like music, art, yoga, and exercise combined with traditional therapeutic modalities.
 These therapies provide a release from stress and help people communicate their feelings.

 A therapist or doctor may ask people with bipolar disorder to track events and behaviors to see if any trigger more episodes.
 Life changes such as a new job or a break up with a partner can act as major triggers for a manic or severe depressive mood.
 Possible triggers include:

 Bipolar Disorder Treatment at Everlast

-Everlast Recovery Centers offers dual diagnosis treatment for clients diagnosed with bipolar disorder and substance use disorder.
+Everlast Recovery Centers offers treatment for clients diagnosed with bipolar disorder.
 With regular visits from a doctor throughout your stay, you can begin the process of trying medications while you receive daily therapy throughout your treatment.
 Clients with bipolar disorder can also engage in different types of therapeutic modalities and find the one that feels the most beneficial for their treatment.

 At Everlast, we help our clients build strong, solid routines of medication management and daily tracking to learn the most about their diagnoses throughout their treatment stay.
 Our safe and caring residential facility along with our clinically trained staff allows our clients to feel comfortable talking about their mood changes and the consequences of their disorder.
 At Everlast, you can be sure to find your path to healing and recovery.